 Our theory of action is rooted in the community organizing principle of learning by doing.
 View the theory of action here >>

-Our teams are encouraged to challenge assumptions, consider the impact of decisions -- including the voices and perspectives involved in making decisions -- and leverage their power to uphold racial equity.
+Our members and working groups are encouraged to challenge assumptions, consider the impact of decisions -- including the voices and perspectives involved in making decisions -- and leverage their power to uphold racial equity.

 Below is a glimpse into the many moving pieces of TRHT Metro Lansing.
 TRHT team members come from across identities, backgrounds, interests and sectors, representative of our diverse Lansing community and in relationship with the neighborhoods and systems we seek to transform.

-The deep commitment to racial healing we are making has inspired us to ask ourselves: What does racial healing look like to me?
+Our deep commitment to racial healing has inspired us to ask: What does racial healing look like to me?
 What we are learning is that there is not one way to heal.
 The paths to our healing are expansive and non-linear.
-We are exploring the realm of healing practices from those rooted in justice to those rooted in nature, somatics and spirituality.
+We explore the realm of healing practices, from those rooted in justice to those rooted in nature, somatics, and spirituality.

 In conjunction with youth arrest data, the Law Team is concerned about the racialized practice of policing based upon "hot spots."
 The team has held neighborhood engagement events to listen to the stories of Black and Brown young people who live in neighborhoods with the highest number of violent crimes reported, which according to the Lansing Police Department, is the key determinant of a hot spot.

 The Ingham County Prosecutor committed her office to a Racial Equity Assessment and Action Plan.
-One Love Global facilitates lunch and learn sessions with prosecuting attorneys, including content on structural racism, implicit bias, and identifying bias in prosecutorial processes.
+One Love Global has facilitated lunch and learn sessions with prosecuting attorneys, including content on structural racism, implicit bias, and identifying bias in prosecutorial processes.

 Achieving racial equity takes all of us!
 To get involved with TRHT Metro Lansing, please click the button below to fill out an interest form.
 We will follow up with you and share information about the next orientation.